mercadopago/sdk-dotnet/.github/ISSUE_TEMPLATE/bug_report.md

 **To Reproduce**
 Steps to reproduce the behavior:

- - A snippet of code
- - Input values
- - Methods
+- Test case to reproduce the bug.
+Try to reproduce in the latest version.
+- Code sample that fails

 **Expected behavior**
 A clear and concise description of what you expected to happen.

-**Screenshots**
-If applicable, add screenshots to help explain your problem.

 **Environment (please complete the following information):**

- - OS: [e.g. Windows, Linux]
+- OS: [e.g. Linux/Mac/Windows]
- - Framework [e.g. .NET Framework 4.6.1]
+- .NET version: [e.g. .NET Core 2.0/.NET Framework 4.7]
- - SDK Version [e.g. 2.0.0]
+- SDK version: [e.g. 2.0.0]

 **Additional context**
-Add any other context about the problem here.
+Add any other context about the problem here. [e.g. Links to previous bugs].